A Talent Incubator

 Information on due dates and award criteria: The Graduate School Fellowship Awards

 Applicant request for a Crandall Fellowship: Slate application portal

 Additional information required by The Higher Education Opportunity Act (HEOA): Consumer Information

 Related Graduate Programs

-Students opting for the dual MA/MBA degree program must apply and be admitted to both the School of Business Administration MBA program and the MA program in International Studies.
+Students opting for the dual MA/MBA degree program must apply and be admitted to both the School of Business Administration MBA program and the MA program in International Studies (concentration in Latina/o and Latin American Studies).
 Once accepted, they must meet all the requirements of both graduate programs.
 Students generally take business administration courses during the initial year of study, courses from business and Latino & Latin American Studies during the second year, and courses from Latino & Latin American Studies during the third year.